How I moved Worksy SEO ranking from 23 to 4 without any link building

 I pitched to management to stop the outsourcing and bring content in-house.
 My argument was simple: We need to dominate our domain, not write generic HR advice.

 I used a Topical Cluster Model.
-Instead of random topics, we mapped content directly to Worksy's core modules.
+Instead of random topics, we brainstormed the idea and mapped content directly to Worksy's core modules.
+For example;

 | Core Module | Cluster Topics |